Which Golden Globes 2018 Trend Would You Try IRL?

 But just because Lily James' ruffle gown or Chris Hemsworth's brocade tux stun in front of the camera, doesn't mean they're wearable in everyday life.
 But, then again, how do you really know unless you give said look a whirl?

-We're not suggesting that you start sporting formal wear on the regular, why not kick off 2018 with some celeb-status risks.
+We're not suggesting that you start sporting formal wear on the regular, but why not kick off 2018 with some celeb-status risks?

 For instance, would you rather give red or pink lipstick a go?